peterhinch/micropython-async/FASTPOLL.md

 The default queue size is 42 for both queues.
 This is sufficient for many applications.

-An example of code capable of running under official and experimental versions may be found in benchmarks/latency.
+Code can determine at runtime whether it is running under the official or experimental version adapting as appropriate: examples are latency.py and timing.py in the benchmarks directory.

 ###### [Jump to Contents](./FASTPOLL.md#contents)